Aboriginal Health Partnerships

 nib foundation's Aboriginal Health Partnerships will focus on targeted support to help 'close the gap' in health and life expectancy outcomes for Aboriginal and Torres Strait Islander people and communities.

-In October 2019 nib foundation announced a new funding commitment of $1 million over the coming four years to enable us to expand our work in the area of Aboriginal health and wellbeing.
-Aboriginal Health Partnerships was established following a donation from nib Group, made possible through unclaimed dividends from nib's shareholder base.
+In October 2019 nib foundation announced a new funding commitment of $1 million over the coming four years to enable us to expand our work in the area of Aboriginal and Torres Strait Islander peoples health and wellbeing.
+Our Aboriginal Health Partnerships program was established following a donation from nib Group, made possible through unclaimed dividends from nib's shareholder base.

-This program builds on our past work in this area where we have been fortunate to partner with some fabulous organisations working tirelessly in the area of Aboriginal health.
-In recent years we are proud to have invested over $350,000 in seven projects with a focus on Indigenous youth mental health and wellbeing, and ear health
+This program builds on our past work in this area where we have been fortunate to partner with some fabulous organisations working tirelessly in with Aboriginal and Torres Strait Islander peoples to improve health outcomes.
+In recent years we are proud to have invested over $350,000 in seven projects with a focus on Aboriginal and Torres Strait Islander youth mental health and wellbeing, and ear health.

-However Indigenous Australians still experience significant disadvantage, with a life expectancy gap between Indigenous and non-Indigenous Australians of 10 years.
-Inequality for Aboriginal communities remains widespread across many areas that have a close connection with good health and wellbeing including education, housing, employment, and access to services.
+However, Aboriginal and Torres Straight Islander peoples still experience significant disadvantage, with a life expectancy gap between Indigenous and non-Indigenous Australians of 10 years.
+Inequality for Aboriginal and Torres Strait Islander communities remains widespread across many areas that have a close connection with good health and wellbeing including education, housing, employment, and access to services.

-Aboriginal communities are concerned about how the wellbeing of their youth is impacted by racism, socioeconomic disadvantage, intergenerational trauma, opportunity to develop skills and ability to find work.
+Aboriginal and Torres Strait Islander communities are concerned about how the wellbeing of their youth is impacted by racism, socioeconomic disadvantage, intergenerational trauma, opportunity to develop skills and ability to find work.
 As a foundation with a purpose to help people and communities live healthier lives, we are share this concern.

-In developing this program we spent many months listening to our stakeholders to ensure that our response is well considered and culturally appropriate, reflects the wishes of the Aboriginal communities that it is designed to serve, and also leverages the assets of the broader nib Group to best effect.
+In developing this program we spent many months listening to ourstakeholders to ensure that our response is well considered and culturally appropriate, reflects the wishes of the Aboriginal and Torres Strait Islander communities that it is designed to serve, and also leverages the assets of the broader nib Group to best effect.

-We are also applying what we have learned from our past partnerships, which is that often the most impactful and successful Aboriginal health initiatives are those that are conceived by the community, designed in collaboration with the community, and community-led.
+We are also applying what we have learned from our past partnerships, which is that often the most impactful and successful Aboriginal and Torres Strait Islander health initiatives are those that are conceived by the community, designed in collaboration with the community, and community-led.

-Every health outcome is linked with the environment in which we are born, grow, live, work, play and age – and this is especially so for Aboriginal people.
+Every health outcome is linked with the environment in which we are born, grow, live, work, play and age – and this is especially so for First Nations people.
+Our focus for this program is to partner closely with organisations who specialise in working with Aboriginal and Torres Strait Islander peoples to provide holistic, wrap-around support.

-Through these partnerships we will fund projects that focus on building emotional and social wellbeing of Aboriginal youth and young adults.
+Through these partnerships we will fund projects that focus on building emotional and social wellbeing of Aboriginal and Torres Strait Islander youth and young adults.

 Funded projects will focus on one of more of the following pillars that are critical to achieving long term emotional and social wellbeing for young Indigenous Australians: